openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo_ssd_async/README.md

   --no_show             Optional.
 Don't show output
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.
+  --keep_aspect_ratio   Optional.
+Force image resize to keep aspect ratio.
+  --delay DELAY         Optional.
+Interval in milliseconds of waiting for a
+                        key to be pressed.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.